 - Munin displays charts for 10x the number of system goodies that Cacti does, out of the box.
 The default chart set monitors everything I want to know about, and then some!

 - Munin correctly charts my 12, 6, and 4 core servers, out of the box

 - Munin can use SNMP, but its default client hook is a Munin process that you install on each server being monitored.
-The downside of this is that you probably won’t be allowed to install the client on any leased boxes in your system.
+The downside of this is that you probably won’t be allowed to install the client on leased boxes.
 (Like, say, your load balancer or firewall appliance…) But most ISPs will let you monitor those boxes via SNMP

 - You configure Munin via config files, instead of interactively à la Cacti.
 (A big big win.)